-Other Assets - Noncurrent includes Regulatory Assets consisting of Bond Issue Costs and Service Territory Acquisition Costs.
+The Electric Utility Other Assets - Noncurrent includes Regulatory Assets consisting of Bond Issue Costs, Service Territory Acquisition Costs, and Lease Receivable.
 Refer to Note 10 for additional information on the Utility's application of accounting for the effect of rate regulation.
+Refer to Note 11 for additional information on Leases.